 That year, a group of over 300 women united in what became a shake up of the political landscape.
 These women insisted on having a voice about the issues affecting them and their families, and thus, they founded the National Women’s Political Caucus.
-This Women’s History Month we honor the hundreds of thousands of women who have given so much of themselves and worked tirelessly to pave the way for others who continue to keep moving us forward.
+Today, we honor the hundreds of thousands of women who have given so much of themselves and worked tirelessly to pave the way for others who continue to keep moving us forward.
 As Alice Paul said, “When you put your hand to the plow, you can't put it down until you get to the end of the row”.

-Today, there are 20 women serving in the U.S. Senate and 79 women in the U.S. House of Representatives.
+In 2014, there are 20 women serving in the U.S. Senate and 79 women in the U.S. House of Representatives.
 At 18.5% of the total Congress, we have our work before us.

 We look to the future, always remembering those upon whose shoulders we stand.
 From them, we gather our strength to continue the mission.

 Please show your strength and determination to elect more progressive women to the United States’ Congress, by donating to the NWPC today.

 June 23rd marks the 42nd anniversary of the landmark Title IX legislation.
 Best known for its impact on school sports, Title IX covers a wide variety of discriminatory problems in the education system.
 From equal opportunities in school bands and clubs, to discrimination in traditionally male fields of study, to sexual harassment; Title IX is a key protection for women seeking an education.